Choosing Wisely UK is part of a global initiative aimed at improving conversations between patients and their doctors and nurses.

 The problem for patients is that all tests, procedures and interventions have side-effects and some may even cause harm.
 A CT scan is 200,000 more powerful than an airport scanner; a blood test for one patient may have very few side effects but for an elderly patient it may be distressing and painful.

 Choosing Wisely was created in part to challenge the idea that more is better or in the case of medical intervention: just because we can, doesn’t always mean we should.

-The Choosing Wisely principles encourage patients get the best from conversations with their doctors and nurses by asking five questions.
+The Choosing Wisely principles encourage patients get the best from conversations with their doctors and nurses by asking four questions.